SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

 #### 3. Launch SAMMI

 Navigate to the unpacked folder and launch SAMMI Core.exe.
-Allow the app through the firewall if there's a prompt and you're ready to start!
+Allow the app through the firewall if there's a prompt and press yes if you get an alert your decks are empty (this is fine since it's your first time launching SAMMI).

 #### 4. Connect SAMMI to your OBS

 1. In your OBS go to Tools-Websocket Server Settings.
-You can check 'Enable Authentication' to input a password for your OBS connection, and this password will be used in SAMMI.
-Alternatively, uncheck 'Enable Authentication' for easy setup (you can change this later) and click 'Apply' then 'OK'.
+Make sure `Enable Websockets Server` is checked.\
+We recommend unchecking `Enable Authentication` for easy setup.\
+If you wish to use a password for your OBS connection, you must also configure it in your SAMMI - OBS Connections settings.

 	{% include image.html w="100" src="obsws_settings.png" alt="OBS Websocket Settings" type="image" %}

 {:start="2"}
 2. In your SAMMI, click on **OBS Connections** at the bottom menu.
-Leave all input settings as the default values.
+Protocol should be set to `OBSws5` unless you're configuring another OBS connection to use `OBSws4` as well.\
 If you used a password for OBS in the step above, make sure the passwords match.
 3. Click Connect.
-You should see a yellow notification message `OBS [Main] Connected` and the status indicator for `Main OBS` in the left bottom corner should change from red to green.
+You should see the status indicator for `Main OBS` in the left bottom corner change from red to green.

   {% include image.html w="75" src="obs-connected.png" alt="OBS is connected" %}

 #### 5. Add Bridge to your OBS Dock

-In your OBS menu navigate to **View - Docks - Custom Browser Docks**.
-Your new dock name can be `Bridge` and the URL will be the path to the `bridge.html` file located in your `SAMMI/bridge` folder.
+In your OBS menu navigate to **Docks - Custom Browser Docks...**.
+Your new Dock Name can be `Bridge` and the URL will be the path to the `bridge.html` file located in your `SAMMI/bridge` folder.
+You can retrieve it by clicking on `Bridge - Copy Full Path` in your SAMMI.

-{% include image.html w="100" src="bridge-dock.png" alt="OBS Dock Settings" type="image" %}

 Press **apply** and you should see your new dock.
 If it does not pop up for some reason, you can always go to View - Docks - Bridge.
 Fit your new dock somewhere in your OBS screen as you see fit.

-{% include image.html w="75" src="bridge-dock2.png" alt="Bridge in a dock in OBS" %}
+{% include video.html w="75" src="dock_bridge.mp4" alt="Docking a Bridge in OBS" %}

 #### 6. Connect Bridge to SAMMI
-In your **SAMMI-Settings** menu, check `Allow SAMMI Deck and Bridge` to allow Bridge to connect.\
-In your **Bridge-status** tab (in our OBS dock), you can now modify your connection settings.\
-Default IP address for SAMMI is always `127.0.0.1` and port is always `9425`.
-Leave all values as the default values.\
-You must fill out the password if you decided to use one in SAMMI-Settings menu.\
-Note that you only need to do this once, as your Bridge will remember the previous settings and will attempt to auto connect next time.
+Your Bridge should automatically connect to SAMMI.
+The SAMMI Core indicator inside Bridge and the Bridge indicator inside SAMMI should be both green.
+This means it is connected to your SAMMI and listening for any test triggers or extension traffic.

+{% include image.html w="75" src="bridge-connected.png" alt="Bridge Connected" %}

+If you wish to set a password for your Bridge, you can do so from SAMMI-Settings menu under Dock and Bridge settings.
+You must then also fill out the password in your Bridge dock in OBS.\
+We strongly discourage you from modifying the Port.

+{% include image.html w="75" src="bridge-settings.png" alt="Bridge Settings" %}

 {% include alert.html text="Bridge Port and Password must match what's in the Settings window, not the OBS Connections window." type="danger" %}

-{% include image.html w="75" src="bridge-connection.png" alt="Bridge Connection Settings" %}

-In your Bridge you should now see **{% include colored_text.html color="green" text="Connected" %}** or {% include svg_dot.md color="green" %} next to SAMMI.
-This means it is connected to your SAMMI and listening for messages.

 #### 7. Link your Twitch account